-****Technical electives must total three (3) semester hours.
-They can come from any combination of courses not already presecribed that use the folowing codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710, ITS 1105), NTK, OAD, and RES.
+****Technical electives must total appropriate number of hours assigned.
+They can come from any combination of courses not already prescribed that use the following codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710, ITS 1105), NTK, OAD, and RES.

 Students should follow the recommended sequencing of courses, with consideration to the pre/co requisites, including college preparatory requirements.